yeesian/ArchGDAL.jl/docs/src/datasets.md

 layer1 = ArchGDAL.getlayer(dataset1, 0)
 ```

-Well this is weird, the CSV driver recognises our point and linestring geomtries as `String`.
+Well this is weird, the CSV driver recognises our point and linestring geometries as `String`.
 Now if you have a .csvt file of the same name with the geometry types as `WKT`, they types will be recognized, else, GDAL offers open-options to tweak the read parameters that are passed as `kwargs`.

 So for the above CSV, we want the driver to detect our geometries, so according to [open-options](https://gdal.org/drivers/vector/csv.html#open-options) we should use the `"GEOM_POSSIBLE_NAMES=point,linestring"` option.
 Also we want that the geometry columns should not be kept as regular `String` columns, so we add a `"KEEP_GEOM_COLUMNS=NO"` option too.